University of Washington

 1989 PhD University of California Berkeley (Environmental Health Sciences, minor in electrical engineering and biostatistics)

 Dr. Yost is the PNASH Center Research Core Leader.
-He is currently an Associate Professor and Director of the Industrial Hygiene and Safety program at the UW Department of Environmental Health.
+He is currently a Professor and Director of the Industrial Hygiene and Safety program at the UW Department of Environmental Health.
 His interests include optical remote sensing of chemicals in the environment, and physical agents, such as noise, vibration, and non-ionizing radiation, in the workplace.

 Dr. Yost came to the University of Washington in 1993 as an Assistant Professor in the Department of Environmental Health.
 Prior to this he was a Research Industrial Hygienist and a Lecturer in the School of Public Health at the University of California, Berkeley.
 He also served as a Reader at UCB’s Department of Electrical Engineering and Computer Sciences.